KavyaKadi3/Voyager/README.md

 Here is how to navigate Voyager's simple graphical interface:

 ## Help Button
 Voyager displays a help button at the bottom right of the user interface.
 Clicking on this button displays a descriptive and clear message that allows its users to gain a complete understanding of the map and its features.
-Users can utilize this button to get an initial awareness of how Voyager works and can rely on it at any point of uncertainty or confusion using the software.
+Users can leverage this button to gain an initial awareness of how Voyager works and can rely on it at any point of uncertainty or confusion while using the software.

 <img width="572" alt="2" src="https://user-images.githubusercontent.com/65524500/204422632-95fe64c4-ac59-4194-9ecd-d453b8518375.png">